Why do some narcissists always seem to return to an ex?

 Uncertainty, try new hobbies, meeting new people.

-As we have empathetic traits most of us do fall, for the lies charm and pity plays, often more than once, wanting to help them.
+As we have empathetic traits, most of us do fall for the lies, charm and pity plays, often more than once, wanting to help them.

-Help with Overcoming trauma bonding and anxiety online course.
+To help with overcoming the trauma bond and anxiety course.

 All about the narcissist Online course.

 Elizabeth Shaw is not a Doctor or a therapist.
 She is a mother of five, a blogger, a survivor of narcissistic abuse, and a life coach.
 She always recommends you get the support you feel comfortable and happy with.
 Finding the right support for you.
 Elizabeth has partnered with BetterHelp (Sponsored.) where you will be matched with a licensed councillor, who specialises in recovery from this kind of abuse.